 About V. James DeSimone Law

-At V. James DeSimone Law, our Los Angeles employment law and civil rights attorneys are committed to justice.
+At V. James DeSimone Law, our Los Angeles employment law and civil rights attorneys are commitment to justice.
 For over 30 years, we have been focused on representing individuals whose employee or civil rights have been violated.
 We believe no one should be a victim of such mistreatment, and passionately fight for the individuals who have been.
 Our team prides itself on being the tenacious advocates these individuals can rely on to pursue justice on their behalf.

 Download the Official press release here.